SivaShankar-Juthuka/Optimization-of-NPK-Anlaysis-Using-Deep-Learning/README.md

 ```bash
 streamlit run app.py
 ```
-After running the command you are able to see the `localhost:port_number` either you can click on that or else you can open your web browser and navigate to `http://localhost:port_number` to interact with the application.
+After running the command you are able to see the `localhost:port_number` in your terminal either you can click on that or else you can open your web browser and navigate to `http://localhost:port_number` to interact with the application.

 ## Contributors